News / Analysis

 Asia – Australia welcomes HK refugees

-Asian indices are mostly up this morning, led by the Shenzhen Composite’s 2.23% increase, after China’s CPI added a tick to 2.5%.
+Asian indices are mostly up this morning, led by the Shenzhen Composite’s 2.23% increase, after China’s CPI added a An asset’s minimal unit of measurement and price change. to 2.5%.

-The Hang Seng only managed a paltry 0.21% after Australia’s PM Scott Morrison this morning announced immigration relief measures for Hong Kong citizens fleeing Chinese security laws to Australia, including the suspension of extradition agreements with HK.
+The Hang Seng only managed a paltry 0.21% after Australia’s PM Scott Morrison this morning announced immigration relief measures for Hong Kong citizens fleeing Chinese A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws to Australia, including the suspension of extradition agreements with HK.

 Meanwhile, this morning Australian home loans in May contracted by 7.6% – nearly double the previous reading, while business confidence in New Zealand improved from -34.4 to -29.8.